Money is on the list, they say. Right.

 WooCommerce & Subscriptions – The bread and butter

-Now WooCommerce is the most popular eCommerce platform on the web for small to large-sized online merchants using WordPress.
-Very powerful.
+Now WooCommerce is the most popular e-commerce platform on the web for small to large-sized online merchants using WordPress.

-And with the support of WooCommerce Subscriptions plugin, it’s even more powerful.
+And with the official WooCommerce Subscriptions plugin, it’s even more powerful.

 The extension allows you to set up various subscription products and services with recurring pricing models.

-WooCommerce store owners have multiplied their revenue exponentially with the use of subscriptions.
+Most of WooCommerce store owners have multiplied their revenue exponentially with the use of this subscription plugin.

 - Create subscriptions for physical and virtual products or services.